lehoangtran289/DSADictionary20191/README.md

 So how to compile?
+1. Extract btree library and find 'libbt.a' in bt-5.0.0/lib
-1. Replace 'libbt.a' with your 'libbt.a'
+   Replace 'libbt.a' with your 'libbt.a'

 2. Create dictionary db from demo3.c
 >> gcc demo3.c libbt.a -w